 In 2008, he was a traveling fellow with the International Cartilage Research Society, learning from renowned articular cartilage surgeons in various centers throughout Europe.
-The next year, he was an American Academy of Orthopedic Surgeons (AAOS)/American Orthopaedic Association (AOA) North American Traveling Fellow, touring leading academic orthopedic surgery centers in the United States and Canada.
+The next year, he was an American Academy of Orthopedic Surgeons (AAOS)/American Orthopaedic Association (AOA) North American Traveling Fellow, hosted by leading academic orthopedic surgery centers in the United States and Canada.
 He was selected as an American Orthopaedic Society for Sports Medicine (AOSSM)-European Society for Sports Traumatology, Knee Surgery and Arthroscopy (ESSKA) Traveling Fellow in 2012 to visit expert sports medicine, arthroscopy, knee and shoulder surgeons in Spain, Holland, Luxembourg, Germany, France, Italy and Switzerland.
 In the spring of 2015, he was selected as an AOA American-British-Canadian (ABC) Traveling Fellow, touring prominent orthopedic surgery centers in the United Kingdom, Australia and New Zealand.

 In 2010, he earned an Orthopaedic Research Society-Orthopedic Research and Education Foundation (OREF) Travel Award in Research Translation and a Young Investigator Travel Award to the AOSSM/NIH Post-Joint Injury Osteoarthritis Conference.
 He was awarded an OREF Young Investigator Research Grant to study the metabolic activity of the meniscus as a potential marker for and predictor of osteoarthritis in 2011, and the 2013 AOSSM/Sanofi Biosurgery Osteoarthritis Grant for his study, “Molecular Profiling of Meniscus and Articular Cartilage in Knees With and Without Osteoarthritis to Identify Candidate Genes for Therapeutic Intervention”.
 In 2011, he was awarded the AOSSM NCAA Research Award for a study looking at the effect of meniscal and ACL surgery on knee articular cartilage in football athletes.
 In 2012, he was recognized with the Lee T. Ford Award for academic achievement from the Department of Orthopaedic Surgery in the Washington University School of Medicine.
 The NFL Physicians Society awarded him the Arthur C. Rettig Award, for academic excellence in research to advance the health and safety of NFL players, in 2015.
-The same year he was awarded the AOSSM Cabaud Award for research studying the metabolic activity of meniscus and cartilage in knees.
-He received an Excellence in Education award from the Washington University Department of Orthopaedic Surgery in 2016.
-In conjunction with his sports medicine partners, he participates in a number of multi-center research efforts including the Multicenter Orthopaedic Outcomes Network (MOON) ACL study, MOON shoulder study, Multicenter ACL Revision Study (MARS), and Meniscal Tear With Osteoarthritis Research (MeTeOR) study, which have won a number of research awards for their collective work.
+The same year he was awarded the AOSSM Cabaud Award for research studying the metabolic activity of meniscus and cartilage in knees, which he won again in 2022 for research on the proteomics of synovial fluid from knees with ACL tears.
+In 2023, he received the American Journal of Sports Medicine Podcast award for a study on meniscal root tears.
+He has received Excellence in Education awards from the Washington University Department of Orthopaedic Surgery in 2016 and 2020.

-He serves as a peer reviewer for a number of orthopedic surgery journals, including The Journal of Bone and Joint Surgery, The American Journal of Sports Medicine, the Bone and Joint Journal, and the Journal of Orthopaedic Research.
+He serves as a peer reviewer for a number of orthopedic surgery journals, including The Journal of Bone and Joint Surgery, The American Journal of Sports Medicine, Journal of Shoulder and Elbow Surgery, the Bone and Joint Journal, and the Journal of Orthopaedic Research.
 He currently serves, or has served, on committees for several professional organizations, including the American Academy of Orthopaedic Surgery, the American Orthopaedic Society for Sports Medicine, the American Orthopaedic Association and the Orthopaedic Research Society.